 Our certificate of incorporation contains certain provisions permitted under the Delaware General Corporation Law relating to the liability of directors.
-These provisions eliminate a director's personal liability for monetary damages resulting from a breach of fiduciary duty, except that a director will be personally liable under the Delaware General Corporation Law:
+These provisions eliminate a director's personal liability for monetary

-- · for any breach of the director's duty of loyalty to us or our stockholders; - · for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law;

-- · under Section 174 of the Delaware General Corporation Law relating to unlawful stock repurchases, redemptions or dividends; or - for any transaction from which the director derives an improper personal benefit.
+- for any breach of the director's duty of loyalty to us or our stockholders; - for acts or omissions not in good faith or which involve intentional misconduct or a knowing violation of law; - under Section 174 of the Delaware General Corporation Law relating to unlawful stock repurchases, redemptions or dividends; or - for any transaction from which the director derives an improper personal benefit.